dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression.md

 To reiterate, we do not expect the predictors and the response to have a perfect linear relationship.
 So, $\hat{y}$ will not be the same as $y$.
 However, we can still fit a model that gives $\hat{y}$ as close to $y$ as possible.
 Intuitively, the perfect model will give $\beta_0, \beta_1, \cdots, \beta_p$ estimates such that, when using these estimates to calculate $\hat{y}$, the overall distance/difference between $\hat{y}$ and $y$ is minimized.

 We use the Ordinary Least Squares (OLS) method to estimate the coefficients of the regression model.
 OLS aims to find the best-fit line that minimizes the overall difference between the predicted values and the actual values (also known that the residual sum of squares or RSS).
-We define the loss function $L(y,\hat{y})$ that measures the overall difference between the actual $y$ and the predicted $\hat{y}.
-For a particular observation n, the loss function is:
+We define the loss function $L(y,\hat{y})$ that measures the overall difference between the actual $y$ and the predicted $\hat{y}$.
+For a particular observation $n$, the loss function is:

   $$L(y_n,\hat{y_n}) = (y_n - \hat{y_n}) = (y_n - X_n \beta)^2$$